kelexine/freedreno_wiki/A4xx-Tessellation-Shaders.md

 [Question: How big does the patch buffer need to get?
 Does it have to be big enough for the whole draw?
 Or only up to N patches at a time?
 Hopefully the latter.]

+A barrier is simply implemented as a (ss) flag on the next instruction, which forces all loads/stores to complete.

 ```
 opcode: CP_LOAD_STATE (30) (3 dwords)
         { DST_OFF = 0 | STATE_SRC = SS_INDIRECT_STM | STATE_BLOCK = SB_VERT_SHADER | NUM_UNIT = 5 }